Career Related Questions

 - Honours Biology & Psychology (joint program with the Department of Psychology, Neuroscience and Behaviour)

-The following Co-Op programs are available for entry in Year 3 provided program requirements are met and space is available in the program:
+The following Co-Op program is available for entry in Year 3 provided program requirements are met and space is available in the program:

 - Honours Molecular Biology & Genetics Co-Op

-The Department has the longest standing Co-Op program at McMaster.
-We offer two co-op programs with three 4-month co-op terms:
+We offer one co-op program with three 4-month co-op terms:

 - Honours Molecular Biology and Genetics (5 years)